-7. Larry Holmes: A deadly jab, a dangerous right hand, and astonishing recuperative powers were among the attributes “The Easton Assassin” brought to the ring and which helped him vanquish Ken Norton, Earnie Shavers, Tim Witherspoon, Mike Weaver and Trevor Berbick.
+7. Larry Holmes: A deadly jab, a dangerous right hand, and astonishing recuperative powers were among the attributes “The Easton Assassin” brought to the ring and which enabled him to vanquish, among others, Ken Norton, Earnie Shavers, Gerry Cooney, Tim Witherspoon, Mike Weaver and Trevor Berbick.
 Having held the world title for seven years, his late career comeback saw him defeat Ray Mercer and almost upset Oliver McCall.

 6. Joe Frazier: The man they called “Smokin’ Joe” doesn’t get enough love on most ATG lists, but overlooked are two things: 1.
 Frazier’s iconic and convincing victory over a prime Muhammad Ali and 2. the fact he is second only to Ali in terms of the best boxers competing in the strongest era in division history.
 Dominant wins over Eddie Machen, George Chuvalo, Jimmy Ellis, Oscar Bonavena, Buster Mathis, Jerry Quarry and Joe Bugner prove the point.
 As Joe liked to say, “‘Nuff said.”